 No. 3 capacity decision layer

-Updated 26 April 2026.
-This section closes the remaining gap in the earlier page: unit mismatch risk (kN-versus-tonne), AU SWMS trigger conditions, temporary-works design triggers, and unresolved cross-standard proof on public size-3 listings.
+Core No. 3 evidence refreshed 5 June 2026, with additional weight-versus-capacity boundary checks refreshed 10 May 2026.
+This section closes the remaining gap in the earlier page: unit mismatch risk (kN-versus-tonne), UK BS 5975 control boundaries, AU SWMS trigger conditions, temporary-works design triggers, and unresolved cross-standard proof on public size-3 listings.
+Where a public listing does not expose exact class/test evidence, status remains "待确认 / pending confirmation".

 4m decision layer